NicholasAngel999/obsidian-notes/third-year/assignment_folder/Murder_Source_analysis/Source Analysis.md

 Mrs. MARSHALL.
 No; none of them, because I saw where they were picking them up from.
 They were picking them up from the original position in which they laid there.
 They were bringing them into the wagon

+# David Garland, _The Culture of Control: Crime and Social Order in Contemporary Society_ (2002)